This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Manufacture of Brick”.

-9. Which of the following is not a chemical change that takes place in brick earth during burning?
+9. Which of the following is not a chemical change that takes place in the brick earth during burning?

 Explanation: During burning, no reduction reaction takes place.
 Dehydration expels most of the water.
-Oxidation results in elimination of carbon and sulphur as oxides.
+Oxidation results in the elimination of carbon and sulphur as oxides.
 Vitrification is extreme reaction and occurs when heating above 900oc.

 10. The depression provided in the face of a brick during its manufacturing is called:

 Explanation: Frog is the depression provided in the face of the brick.
 It forms a key of mortar, reduces the weight of the brick, provides the place for companies to put their trade mark.